1976–77 NHL season: (4) Pittsburgh Penguins vs. (5) Toronto Maple Leafs

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's preliminary round, in which Toronto won the series 2–1.

 Quarterfinals

 (1) Montreal Canadiens vs. (8) St. Louis Blues

-This was the third, and as of 2023, most recent, playoff series meeting between the two teams.
+This was the third, and as of today, most recent, playoff series meeting between the two teams.
 Montreal won both previous meetings in four-game sweeps in both the 1968 & 1969 Stanley Cup Finals.

 (2) Philadelphia Flyers vs. (7) Toronto Maple Leafs

 This was the third playoff series meeting between these two teams.
 Philadelphia won both previous meetings in the last two seasons.
 The latter of which Philadelphia won in seven games in last year's Stanley Cup Quarterfinals.

+Jimmy Watson's game-winning goal with 2:38 left in Game 6 gave the Flyers the series, eliminating Toronto for the second straight year and sending them to the semifinals.

 (3) Boston Bruins vs. (6) Los Angeles Kings

 This was the second playoff series meeting between these two teams.
 This was a rematch of last year's Stanley Cup Quarterfinals, in which Boston won in seven games.

+Gregg Sheppard's game-winning goal in Game 6 prevented a Kings comeback and won the series for the Bruins.